 Now that you’re locked down even more into Apple’s ecosystem.
 How do you get out?

 Goldman Sachs will rip Millenials off with the “No late fees” the card has.
 It’s already hard for most people to keep up with their credit card payments on time, imagine having a card that has no late fee penalty.
 Bingo!
 Dream comes true.
 Not so fast.
-You’ll end up paying massive interest on that balance you carry on a monthly basis and will be hard as hell before you can get out of this debt cycle.
+You’ll end up paying massive interest on that balance you carry on a monthly basis and will be much harder to get out of this debt cycle.

 Now over to you.

-Do you plan to sign up for the Apple Card?
+Are you considering on signing up for the Apple Card?